thousandeyes/thousandeyes-sdk-java/thousandeyes-sdk-java-instant-tests/docs/SipServerApi.md

         SipServerApi apiInstance = new SipServerApi(defaultClient);
         SipServerInstantTestRequest sipServerInstantTestRequest = new SipServerInstantTestRequest(); // SipServerInstantTestRequest |
-        String aid = "2067"; // String | A unique identifier associated with your account group.
+        String aid = "1234"; // String | A unique identifier associated with your account group.
 You can retrieve your `AccountGroupId` from the `/account-groups` endpoint.
 Note that you must be assigned to the target account group.
 Specifying this parameter without being assigned to the target account group will result in an error response.
         List<Expand> expand = Arrays.asList(); // List<Expand> | (Optional) Indicates if the test sub-resources should be expanded.
 Defaults to no expansion.
 To expand the `agents` sub-resource, use the query `?expand=agent`. try {
-            SipServerInstantTest result = apiInstance.postInstantSIPServer(sipServerInstantTestRequest, aid, expand);
+            SipServerInstantTestResponse result = apiInstance.postInstantSIPServer(sipServerInstantTestRequest, aid, expand);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling SipServerApi#postInstantSIPServer");